Department and Program FAQ

 12. I am planning on double majoring in Music and another field.
 What courses should I think about taking?

-To begin the music major you'll register for MUSC 130 (Intensive Music Theory), which will save the 10:20 AM time block for both Music Theory and Aural Skills.
+To begin the music major you'll register for MUSC 161 (Musicianship I), which will save the 10:20 AM time block.
 During Opening Days you will take a Music Theory Assessment test which will determine to which sections you will be assigned.
 You should take a course that fulfills a requirement in your other major.
 The third course should be one from the general education program: a foreign language, Mode of Inquiry, or Quantitative Analysis course will work well.
 Alternatively, you could take an elective course that supports your interests.
 College Colloquium is your fourth course.
 You will audition for ensembles after you arrive on campus during Opening Days and you may need to adjust your schedule at that time.
 Double majoring in music and another field is quite challenging because very few of the major requirements will overlap.
 It will take careful planning during the fall, talking with your advisor and someone from each of your intended major departments.[back to top]

 13. I want to participate in the 3-2 MBA program for business.
 What courses should I think about taking?